viktoriaz32/ABTest-Ecommerce-BlackFriday/README.md

 - Statistical comparison of both variants’ performance.
 - Key insights derived from differences in engagement and conversion behaviour.

+#### A/B Test Results Summary

+During the 2024 Black Friday campaign, Variant B attracted significantly more visitors with a 10.48% CTR, compared to Variant A, which had a 5.55% CTR.
+However, Variant A achieved a higher conversion rate (474.74%) and a lower bounce rate (43.39%) during the Black Friday campaign of 2024.
+Since Variant A outperformed Variant B in conversions, the results suggest greater resonance with buyers.
+The average order value was consistent between the two variants.
+Given Variant A’s stronger performance in terms of quality traffic and sales efficiency, the hero image of Variant A is recommended for future high-traffic campaigns to deliver meaningful engagement and better ROI by converting visitors at a higher rate with lower bounce.

 ### 3. Customer and Product Analytics

 **Focus**: Customer behaviour, retention, and product performance.